DialogCC: An Automated Pipeline for Creating High-Quality Multi-Modal Dialogue Dataset: Introduction

-The objective of this work is to create a large-scale multi-modal dialogue dataset in order to train a well-generalized multi-modal dialogue model for open-domain conversation.
-To this end, we present an automatic pipeline for creating a multi-modal dialogue dataset and propose a large-scale multi-modal dialogue dataset, DialogCC, created by the automatic pipeline.
-The pipeline consists of two main filtering steps: source data filtering and multi-modal dialogue filtering.
-These filtering steps eliminate inappropriate images from large-scale images and dialogues based on CLIP similarity.
-As illustrated in Figure~\ref{fig:intro_teaser}, DialogCC achieves better statistics compared to the existing datasets in terms of scalability, diversity, and generalization.
-In addition, extensive experiments demonstrate that a model trained with DialogCC achieves state-of-the-art performance in image and text retrieval tasks with enhanced generalization performance.
+This work aims to create a high-quality and diverse multi-modal dialogue dataset to train a well-generalized multi-modal dialogue model for open-domain conversation.
+To this end, we propose a fully automatic framework for creating a multi-modal dialogue dataset that involves three main steps: \textit{collecting}, \textit{aligning}, and \textit{filtering}, as shown in Figure~\ref{main_fig:pipeline}.
+After collecting source datasets, to ensure image-dialogue coherence, we ask GPT-4~\cite{openai2023gpt} to infer all possible image-sharing moments via zero-shot prompting and leverage the CLIP~\cite{radford2021learning} to increase the aligned image relevancy in the \textit{aligning} step.
+In the \textit{filtering} step, we eliminate inappropriate images based on CLIP similarity for image-image consistency.
+We propose a high-quality and diverse multi-modal dialogue dataset, DialogCC, constructed by our proposed pipeline without minimum human efforts, unlike the previous datasets.
+As illustrated in Figure~\ref{main_fig:teaser}, DialogCC achieves better statistics compared to the existing datasets in terms of quality, diversity, and generalization, indicating the effectiveness of our proposed pipeline.
+In addition, extensive experiments demonstrate that DialogCC can boost the generalization performance of trained models on unseen dialogue scenarios.

-In summary, our main contributions are as follows: 1) We present an automatic pipeline for creating a multi-modal dialogue dataset that can create a large-scale dataset without human effort.
-2) We propose a large-scale multi-modal dialogue dataset named DialogCC, which contains diverse images and dialogues consisting of various images per dialogue.
-3) Extensive experiments demonstrate the effectiveness of our dataset, which achieves state-of-the-art performances.
+In summary, our main contributions are as follows: 1) We propose a fully automatic pipeline to create a multi-modal dialogue dataset that can achieve quality and diversity without human intervention.
+2) We propose a high-quality and diverse multi-modal dialogue dataset named DialogCC, which contains various images per dialogue and utterance, respectively.
+3) Extensive experiments demonstrate the effectiveness of our dataset, which enhances the generalization performance.